zotonic/zotonic/doc/manuals/cookbook/frontend-signup-redirection.rst

 The default behavior of Zotonic is to redirect the user to his or her own page after logon (/page).
 If you want to change this, you need to modify the ``sitename.erl`` file, where `sitename` is the name of your site.
-Remember that this file is located in ``priv/sites/sitename/``.
+Remember that this file is located in ``user/sites/sitename/``.

+.. note:: Your actual site location might be different, see the :term:`User sites directory`.

 Assumptions
 -----------